 * Very occasionally a BRIGHT naked eye comet appears, a so-called Great Comet, and then it all goes a bit nuts!
 When Hale-Bopp was in the sky in 1997 it was seen by many thouands of people every night, all around the world, and from here in the UK it was a wonderful sight in the west after sunset, its twin tails making a lovely “V” of light, one side blue, the other side creamy yellow/grey.
 It was visible even from the middle of towns and cities and was a remarkable sight from a dark location…

-When a Great Comet appears you just have to make every effort to see it as often as possible, with your eyes, through binoculars and a telescope.
+When a Great Comet appears you absolutely have to make every effort to see it as often as possible, with your eyes, through binoculars and a telescope.

-So, to prepare for PANSTARRS (And ISON) I strongly suggest you do the following NOW…
+To prepare for observing Comet ISON I strongly suggest you do the following NOW…

-1) Look at the finder charts on this blog, and use them to work out where Comet PANSTARRS will be in your sky come March, and ISON will be in November.
+1) Look at the finder charts on this blog, and use them to work out where Comet ISON will be in your sky in October, November and December.
 You need to do this to figure out the best viewing location possible – which will be somewhere high up, with a clear, low horizon in the direction you want to be observing in.
 You can get a good idea of a location’s suitability by playing about on Google Earth and a planetarium program for a while, but you can’t beat getting in the car and just driving about on a scouting expedition.
 But don’t just go in the daytime – go at night, then you’ll see what it’s like for light pollution, passing traffic and such variables as the number of, um, “courting couples” who go there after dark who might not appreciate someone setting up a camera close to their car while they’re there!

 Having found a suitable location, take all your camera equipment up there to

 “get a feel” for the place photographically, i.e. take test shots to see what

 kind of foreground etc you’ll have when you go up there to take comet photos or just to look for it/them.
 Try out all your different lenses, not just your